 What Slows Down Content

 One reason is that the process for generating content is just too onerous.
-Getting a piece done may require six distinct steps: generating the idea, approving the topic, writing the piece, getting approvals, designing the piece and putting the content online.
+Getting a piece done may require six distinct steps: generating the idea, approving the topic, writing the piece, getting approvals, designing the piece, and putting the content online.
 If each of these steps takes a week, you can quickly get an idea of how hard it is to generate multiple pieces of content that are all timely and informative!

-With this type of delay — or bottleneck — it is nearly impossible to capture the buyer’s attention with the right piece of content at just the right time.
+With this type of delay — or marketing bottleneck — it is nearly impossible to capture the buyer’s attention with the right piece of content at just the right time.
 And by the time one particular piece is out the door another five may be lined up behind it.
 It’s a cycle that is doomed to repeat itself.

-Applying some good common sense can solve a lot of problems and the content bottleneck is one of them.
+Applying some good common sense can solve a lot of problems and the content marketing bottleneck is one of them.
 If a single individual or group of individuals — let’s say marketing — is responsible for generating a piece of content, it’s bound to get bogged down.
 The key is to break down this linear process from six discrete steps into parallel tracks where everyone is working together to achieve a common goal.

 Typically, marketing has primary ownership of marketing content and production.
 But it makes far more sense for these responsibilities to be shared among groups that also work with customers and understand their needs from unique perspectives.
-Instead of having just one person write content and then circulate it for approval, design and production, multiple people can be writing content and producing it themselves using simple software.
+Instead of having just one person write content and then circulate it for approval, design and production, multiple people can be writing content and producing it themselves using the right software.

 That’s what a good content platform provides — a reliable path toward multiplying the volume of content, essentially by distributing the burden.
 The logic for this approach is intuitive.
 The better your understanding of customer pain points and problems, the more likely you are to generate content that delivers a helpful solution.